 - Price: 15-day trial/ $1,000

-The latest issue of high-volume particle rendering plugin Krakatoa, MY 2.3, comes with full Magma support, higher particle counts, and PRT surfacing over and above the previous verions.
+The high-volume particle rendering plugin Krakatoa comes with full Magma support, higher particle counts, and PRT surfacing over and above the previous verions.
 Creator Thinkbox Software has also fine-tuned existing features so that all platforms are now feature equivalent and more than fully capable of handling anything artists throw at them.